Lesson 2

 Behold, I was brought forth in iniquity, And in sin my mother conceived me.
 NASB®

 It surely is reasonable to think that it is unfair that what Adam and Eve did thousands of years ago affects us today.
-The sad truth is, we all would have eaten from that tree!
-If you doubt that, just ask yourself, “Do I really obey God even some of the time?”
-As a Christian, I would dare say, the number of times I sin in a day far outnumbers Eve’s sins in Genesis 3.
+The sad truth is, from Romans 3 - we all would have eaten from the tree of the knowledge of good and evil!
+As a Christian, I would dare say, the number of times I sin in a day far outnumbers Eve's sins in Genesis 3.
 Ouch!

-James 2:10 teaches us a sobering truth: that if we obey God completely, then disobey Him just once, we are guilty of all sin before God.
+Even one sin can be life changing.
+Sin tends to take control and alter our lives for the worse.
+Remember one sin brought death and changed the entire human race (Romans 5:12).
+James 2:10 teaches us that if we obey God completely, then disobey Him just once, we are guilty of all sin before God.

 For whoever keeps the whole law and yet stumbles in one point, he has become guilty of all.
 NASB®

-Here’s a little extra thought about questioning our bent towards sin.
-For some reason, some people think God doesn’t see their sin if they hide it.
+For some reason, some people think God doesn't see their sin if they hide it.
 I guess trying to hide our sin is part of our sinful nature because Adam and Eve tried it as well.
+Are you hiding from God like Adam and Eve were (minus the fig leaves)?
 The fact is, God knows when you sin whether you think so, or not.
 He knows everything.
 This is a good time for us to learn about how God knows everything, and how He is always present.

 God is omniscient, in other words, He knows all things.